All Our ENERGY

 Now united by a common goal, to feed the hungry with dignity and respect, NOSH is now a program of the North Shore Soup Kitchen.
 Working together, the two organizations will continue the ever growing need for food assistance across our area.

-Orkestai Farm is a regenerative, pesticide and herbicide free vegetable farm located at the planting fields in Oyster Bay, providing hands-on education in sustainable farming for teens and adults of all skill levels in addition to workshops in the Arts.
-Its educational programs foster healthy living, social engagement, creativity, and more from the community at large, including those with developmental and emotional needs.
+Orkestai Farm is a no-till organic vegetable farm located within Planting Fields Arboretum in Oyster Bay, providing hands-on education in ecological farming and related Arts to a Neurodiverse Community.
+Its educational programs foster healthy living, social engagement, creativity, and more.
 Members learn to grow food and feel empowered and confident about who they are and what they can achieve.

-Volunteers for Wildlife is a nonprofit wildlife hospital and education center located on the grounds of Bailey Arboretum in Locust Valley.
-It’s mission: to rescue, rehabilitate, and release wild animals who have been injured, sick, or orphaned, and to educate the public about the importance of wildlife and ecological conservation.
-Each year, VFW accepts nearly 2,000 patients (mainly songbirds, waterfowl, and small mammals), all native to Long Island.
+The Wildlife Center of Long Island, previously known as Volunteers for Wildlife, is a nonprofit wildlife hospital and education center located on the grounds of Bailey Arboretum in Locust Valley.
+Its mission: to rescue, rehabilitate, and release wild animals who have been injured, sick, or orphaned, and to educate the public about the importance of wildlife and ecological conservation.
+Each year, they accept nearly 2,000 patients (mainly songbirds, waterfowl, and small mammals), all native to Long Island.

-Children (3+) and adults can learn about our local furry friends through educational programming created by the VFW.
+Children (3+) and adults can learn about our local furry friends through educational programming created by the wildlife center.
 Scout groups, library programs, guided nature hikes, night walks—there is something for everyone.
-To coordinate a program for your group, reach out to the Education Coordinator at email@example.com.
+To coordinate a program for your group, reach out to the Education Coordinator.